rooprob/puppeteer/README.markdown

 * `./dist/`: Generated files, ready to be used
 * `./src/`: The source code of your app
 	* `./src/index.html`: App web page, the entry point!
 	* `./src/javascript.coffee`: Your main source file, it includes every other one
 	* `./src/app/`: Your fabulous app
 		* `./src/app/app.coffee`: The file for the main object of your App, the namespace
 		* `./src/app/entities/`: Entities (Collections and Models) used on the app
 		* `./src/app/lib/`: Code related with the behaviour of your app.
 Think of it like a config for your app objects, not frameworks
-		* `./src/app/modules/`: Modules that you will use to build your app: HeaderModule, FooterModule, KittensModule and so on
+		* `./src/app/modules/`: Modules that you will use to build your app:
+			HeaderModule, FooterModule, KittensModule and so on
 	* `./src/config/`: Config files for your frameworks: Backbone, jQuery…
 	* `./src/images/`: Images used in your app
 	* `./src/styles/`: Sass styles for the app (with Compass!)
 * `./test/`: Test suites
 	* `./test/functional`: Functional tests with CasperJS
 	* `./test/unit`: Unit tests with Mocha, Chai and Sinon
-		* `./test/unit/test.coffee`: Include your unit tests on this files
+		* `./test/unit/test.coffee`: Include your unit tests on this file
 		* `./test/unit/specs/`: Your awesome unit tests to ensure the quality of your app
 * `./vendor/`: Dependencies downloaded by Bower